Szafter12/LumpSociety/README.md

 # LumpSociety

 This is a project of a fictional e-commerce store, which was a credit project in technical school.
 Store was created by using PHP and MySql.
-Project created on my own.
-Thanks to this project, I learned a lot when it comes to combining the backend with the frontend, and thanks to it I mastered the PHP and SQL language to a very good degree.

 ## Demo